knamnguyen/linkedin-auto-commenter/README.md

    - Click the extension icon in your browser toolbar
    - Enter your OpenRouter API key
    - Write a style guide for your comments (e.g., "Professional but friendly, ask questions, share insights, keep under 50 words")
+   - Configure your settings:
+     - **Feed Scroll Duration**: Time to scroll and load posts (5-30 seconds)
+     - **Max Posts**: Maximum number of posts to comment on (5-50)
+     - **Comment Delay**: Seconds between each comment (5-60 seconds)

 2. **Start Auto-Commenting**:
    - Make sure you're logged into LinkedIn
    - Click "Start Auto Commenting" in the popup
    - The extension will:
-     - Open LinkedIn feed in a pinned tab
+     - Open LinkedIn feed in an active tab
-     - Scroll to load posts for 10 seconds
+     - Scroll down to load posts for the specified duration
-     - Extract post URLs
-     - Visit each post individually
+     - Scroll back to the top
+     - Process posts one by one directly on the feed page
-     - Generate and post AI comments
+     - Generate and post AI comments with proper delays
-     - Process posts with 10-second delays between each
+     - Stop when the maximum post limit is reached

 3. **Monitor Progress**:
-   - Open Chrome DevTools Console to see progress logs
+   - Watch the process in real-time on the LinkedIn feed tab
+   - Check the popup for progress updates (e.g., "5/20 comments posted")
    - You can stop the process anytime by clicking "Stop Auto Commenting"

 ## How It Works

-1. **Feed Scanning**: Opens LinkedIn feed and scrolls to load posts
+1. **Feed Loading**: Scrolls LinkedIn feed to load multiple posts
-2. **URL Extraction**: Finds all post URLs using activity URN patterns
+2. **Direct Processing**: Processes posts directly on the feed page without opening individual tabs
+3. **Author Duplicate Check**: Tracks commented authors to avoid duplicate comments in the same session
-3. **Content Analysis**: Visits each post and extracts the main content
+4. **Content Analysis**: Extracts post content from each visible post
-4. **AI Generation**: Sends post content + style guide to OpenRouter API
+5. **AI Generation**: Sends post content + style guide to OpenRouter API
-5. **Comment Posting**: Simulates typing and submits the generated comment
+6. **Comment Posting**: Simulates typing and submits the generated comment
-6. **Sequential Processing**: Moves to next post with proper delays
+7. **Smart Limits**: Stops when maximum posts reached or no more posts available

 ## Configuration